Sterling Highway MP 45–60 Project

 Award Amount: TBD

-Phase 6, the final project phase, includes construction of all paving, signage, striping, guardrail, rumble strips, and trailheads; revegetation; and landscaping.
-The new highway is currently anticipated to be open to traffic by the end of 2027.
+Stage 6, the final project phase, includes construction of all paving, signage, striping, guardrail, rumble strips, and trailheads; revegetation; and landscaping.
+The new highway is currently anticipated to be open to traffic by 2032.

 Designer: DOWL